UPDATE: Here are the Destinations that will be Welcoming International Travellers Again

 1. French Polynesia

 The Islands of Tahiti and French Polynesia currently report having no active cases of the novel coronavirus since 29 May 2020.
-As a result, the country’s authorities announced that borders will be re-opening to international tourism, from all countries, beginning 15 July 2020.
+As a result, the country’s authorities announced that borders will be re-opening to international tourism beginning 15 July 2020.

 2. The Cook Islands